gruntjs/grunt-contrib-uglify/docs/uglify-options.md

 The location of an input source map from an earlier compilation, e.g. from CoffeeScript.

+## sourceMappingURL
+Type: `String`
+Default: `undefined`

+The location of your sourcemap.
+Defaults to the location you use for sourceMap, override if you need finer control

 ## preserveComments
 Type: `Boolean` `String` `Function`
 Default: `undefined`